tylerpcarter/inls161/syllabus/assignments/assignment6.md

 ## Presentation

 We will all view the presentations in class on the exam day.
+The exam day session will run from 11:30am - 2:30pm (11:30-14:30 EDT) on Monday, 27 July, 2015.

 ## Grading

+YOUR PRESENTATION IS DUE ON THE EXAM DAY WHEN THE SESSION STARTS.
+It should be commited to your presentation repo in Github.

 This assignment will comprise 15% of your total grade.